 Posted on Tuesday, November 22nd, 2011

-The monitoring team has been very busy over the last few weeks as the birds have started to move, making keeping tabs on them more challenging.
+The monitoring team has been very busy over the last few weeks as the birds have started to move, visit this site making keeping tabs on them more challenging.

 Weeks went by, and then we could measure the time since the last sighting in months.
 We have been at this game for long enough to know that without a carcass to recover, there is always a chance that a missing bird will turn up alive and well.
 That said the earlier they disappear after release, the lower the chances of a happy ending.

 So we had almost accepted her loss when out of the blue she was reported in Devon last week, alive and well!
 We have had birds make this sort of journey before, and often it is those who have set off on their own.

 One spectacular example was Red 28 (from 2008), who did just this and wandered around the south west and gave us every impression of being lost.
 Until, that is, she hit